 Check out these great tips from PaleOMG:

-One of my favorite books that was given to me is Run Fast.
-Eat Slow by Shalane Flanagan.
+One of my favorite books is “Cook Once, Eat All Week” by Casey Joy Garcia.
 Click the book and this will take you to Amazon to grab the book!

 Recipes can be very mind-opening.
-Especially when you are interested in making new discoveries.
-Cooking can be a hard habit to get into, but once you begin to master it, you will be surprised by just how much freedom you can find in putting a meal together for yourself that is both health-conscious and delicious!
+Especially when you are interested in making discoveries, cooking can be a hard habit to get into, but once you begin to master it, you will be surprised by just how much freedom you can find in putting a meal together for yourself that is both health-conscious and delicious!

 Look at recipe books and magazines and get an accumulation of recipes that you want to try.
 Start with the things that look the most delicious and nourishing, and if you are a novice in the kitchen, you may also want to look to the things that seem the most simple.

-Sometimes, it is just easier for me to see what I have in the frig, type in what I have and there you go, you can find some amazing recipes online.
+Sometimes, it is just more comfortable for me to see what I have in the frig, type in what I have, and there you go, you can find some fantastic recipes online.

-This is an important step in making sure your meals are organized and easily accessible.
+This is a crucial step in making sure your meals are organized and easily accessible.
 Having a meal plan is extremely helpful when it comes to embarking upon a journey of healthy eating.
-Creating good habits takes time and patience, and it is inevitable that you will slip somewhere along the way.
+Creating good habits takes time and patience, and you will inevitably slip somewhere along the way.
 But that doesn’t mean that you have to stay stuck on the ground!
-Actually, it just means that you are going to have to get back up and keep trying, because giving up is far easier than sticking to your plans.
+It just means that you are going to have to get back up and keep trying because giving up is far more comfortable than sticking to your plans.

-One thing that can really help when it comes to meal planning is sticking with the theme.
-For example, a lot of people have specific themes like Meatless Monday, Taco Tuesday or another day that is assigned for a specific type of meal.
+One thing that can help when it comes to meal planning is sticking with the theme.
+For example, a lot of people have specific topics like Meatless Monday, Taco Tuesday, or another day that is assigned for a particular type of meal.
 If you think that would help you to stay on track, feel free to imitate that type of meal planning.
-It is done for a reason, because it works and it helps to keep things simple and streamlined.
+It is done for a reason because it works, and it helps to keep things simple and streamlined.
 There is no wrong way to plan your meals.

 Something that can truly help you to succeed at meal planning is accountability.
 Let your spouse, partner, friend, or coach help you out and ask them if they would be willing to help you to stick to your routine.
 They can help you by asking questions about how things are going and whether or not you are staying on track.
 They may also choose to encourage you and cheer you on through your endeavors.

-Another way to take accountability is by taking personal accountability.
-Personal accountability can be achieved through journaling and self affirmations.
-Talking to yourself about your goals, what do you do it internally or out loud, can be a good way to help you to stay focused and ask yourself whether or not you are doing the things that you hope to accomplish.
+Another way to take accountability is by taking personal responsibility for your actions when it comes to food, and this can be achieved through journaling and self-affirmations.
+Talking to yourself about your goals, what do you do it internally or out loud, can be an excellent way to help you to stay focused and ask yourself whether or not you are doing the things that you hope to accomplish.
 Or just taking time to be with yourself and NOT your phone and computer.
 Right?

 If you find that you are not, instead of beating yourself up about it, consider your obstacles and move on as you begin to uncover them.
 If you try, everything will ultimately fall into place because you are making an effort and creating positive changes in your life.

-I truly love journaling and it is useful for many reasons.
-I have also chatted with you all about My Fitness Pal and it is so much easier to plug in your meals and see how many calories you are taking in or NOT taking in.
-The nice thing about MFP is that once you start eating the same things, it will recognize what you are eating with what.
+I genuinely love journaling, and it is useful for many reasons.
+I have also chatted with you all about My Fitness Pal, and it is so much easier to plug in your meals and see how many calories you are taking in or NOT taking in.
+The beautiful thing about MFP is that once you start eating the same things, it will recognize what you are eating with what.
 Once again, we are creatures of habit.